gridgain-solutions/ignite-in-k8s/docs/design.md

  stored in the KV service: there will be a range of versions for which there are no corresponding updates stored in the KV service.
  * Use a hybrid approach combining local timestamps, node identifiers and local counters.
 In this case, a 3-tuple is encoded in the 64-bit value having (from MSB to LSB) local timestamp, local update counter and node identifier.
+This implementation requires having an external clock synchronization (for example, using NTP service) and knowing the maximum time difference between nodes.
+When a watch query is executed, we should start at a timestamp which is shifted to the past by the maximum time difference between nodes in the cluster.
+This may produce some events duplicates which should be handled by the client.
+ * The hybrid approach can be further improved using the Hybrid Logical Clock approach [3] to capture causal relationships between consequitive updates on different nodes.
+This improvement does not remove the necessity to track the maximum time drift between nodes and adjust the watch start boundary at the query start.
+The paper suggest using the 48 bits of the long for timestamp and the remaining 16 bits for local update counter.
+The straightworward usage of this scheme does not produce unique identifiers, so appending a node ID should resolve this problem.
+However, appending a node ID would requrie expanding the ``mod_revision`` size beyond 8 bytes.
+While theoretically feasible, this would require a substantial change in Kubernetes codebase and can be implemented later.

 The key-value update will be executed as